knguyen0222/hm-fashion-consumer-trends/README.md

 The 25-27 age group dominates both transaction volume and revenue by a significant margin.
-With the black basics, online shopping, and Ladieswear findings, H&M's core customer profile becomes clear that a mid-20s woman would by affordable black essentials online.
+With the black basics, online shopping, and Ladieswear findings, H&M's core customer profile becomes clear that a mid-20s woman would buy affordable black essentials online.
 Every strategic decision H&M makes, from inventory planning to digital marketing to store design, should be filtered through whether it serves this specific customer.
 ![Finding 7](Finding7.png)